AT&T says could sell non-core assets

+BRIEF-UMH Properties prices public offering of 1.4 mln shares of common stock

+* UMH Properties, Inc. prices public offering of 1,400,000 shares of common stock

-NEW YORK AT&T Inc (T.N) said on Thursday that it could sell non-core assets if it wanted additional financial flexibility, but declined say which assets might be offered.
+NEW YORK, March 14 AT&T Inc said on Thursday that it could sell non-core assets if it wanted additional financial flexibility, but declined say which assets might be offered.

 AT&T spokesman Brad Burns declined to comment on speculation from an RBC analyst that the company could sell its wireless broadcast towers.
 RBC did not return Reuters phone calls seeking comment.